Critical temperatures of two dimensional magnets beyond linear spin wave theory: application to CrI$_3$, MPS$_3$ (M=Ni, Mn, Fe) and CrSBr: Theory

 where $\mu_0$ is the vacuum permeability.
 The magnetic moment is related to the spin by $\mathbf{m}_{ai}=-g\mu_\mathrm{B}\mathbf{S}_{ai}$, where $g$ is the spin $g$-factor and $\mu_\mathrm{B}$ is the Bohr magneton.
 This term can introduce long range anisotropic couplings and may play a role in stabilizing magnetic order in 2D in systems when spin-orbit coupling is weak.
 If the magnitude of the dipole-dipole interaction is comparable to the exchange energies, it may also modify the magnon spectra.
 In the methodology introduced above, the dipole interactions can be incorporated as a simple addition to the exchange tensor:

 Since the dipolar interaction is inherently long ranged, the dipole tensor in Eq. \eqref{eq:DipoleTensor} must be evaluated to sufficiently large distances until the summation converges.
 Unlike the single-ion anisotropy, the dipolar anisotropy is dispersive ($q$-dependent) and therefore manifests itself differently in the magnon spectrum.
+The long range nature of the interaction also implies that the Mermin-Wagner theorem does not apply, and easy-plane order in 2D can be stabilized at finite temperatures by the dipole-dipole interaction even if it does not open a gap in the magnon spectrum \cite{bruno_spin-wave_1991}.